cseanburns/personal_knowledge_mgmt/lecturetranscripts/7-managing-academic-sources.md

 * Select a BRM and pick two of the functionalities from the Gilmour & Cobus-Kuo (2011) article to evaluate it.
-* This will prepare you for the next major assignment, due on Oct.
-21, where you will compare and contrast three BRMs more fully.
+* This will prepare you for the next major assignment where you will compare and contrast three BRMs more fully.
 * In the next couple of slides, let's watch a couple demonstration videos on Mendeley and Zotero, two of the more popular BRM software.